This article shows you how SSProtect uses built-in capabilities for :Respond Integrity Remediation that repairs corrupted data content.

 :Respond Integrity Remediation leverages these built-in capabilities to verify your Working Set content Integrity, then prepares a Report indicating whether or not content remains in expected form.
 We chose to execute with the optional Remediation option selected, which retains corrupted backup files then replaces them with proper Restored content.
 This allows you to quickly repair any sabotage/ corruption that's been imposed on your managed content, maintaining operational integrity and continuous access to managed content.

-Refer to the :Respond section of articles for additional details in, Using Integrity Remediation, to see how you can as a Privileged User dispatch Integrity Remediation to Users in your Organization, acquiring results while monitoring progress and/ or, "skipping" those that aren't available for timely execution.
+Refer to the :Respond section of articles for additional details, more specifically, Using Integrity Remediation, which shows you how as a Privileged User to dispatch Integrity Remediation to Users in your Organization.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to firstname.lastname@example.org, and our staff will respond to your needs as soon as possible.